 For students with ADHD and Executive function (EF) challenges school can be a continuous struggle.
-We are more than a quarter of the way into the new school year….how is your son or daughter doing?
-Are you seeing the same struggles (or frustrations) as last year?
+A new school year is about to begin.
+Do you want to see your son or daughter struggle like they did last year?
 Don’t wait, get your child/teen the help they need to succeed.

 In order to be successful in school (or work in the adult world) we depend on certain skills and strategies like goal setting, planning, organization, stress management, and problem solving.
 We have to be able to focus and control how we monitor impulses in order to make the best choices based on our understanding of our thought processes.
 Simply put we have to think about our thinking in a logical and practical way and maintain the focus to get the job done.
 To do this we rely on our executive function skills.